informatics-isi-edu/hatrac/REST-API.md

     ...content...

+Typical POST error responses would be:
+  - **401 Unauthorized** the client is not authenticated
+  - **403 Forbidden** the client is authenticated but does not have sufficient privilege to finalize the upload.
+  - **409 Conflict** the currently uploaded content does not match the `Content-MD5` header of the original upload job.
+An implementation MAY skip this validation but it is RECOMMENDED to perform this validation rather than create broken objects.

 ### Chunked Upload Job Status Retrieval

 The GET operation is used to view the status of a pending upload: